Teeth Bleaching Edison, Metuchen, & South Plainfield, NJ

 Do you know the difference between teeth whitening and bleaching?

-Patients at Edison, NJ often mistake teeth bleaching and teeth whitening to be the same.
+Patients from Edison, Metuchen, & South Plainfield, NJ, often mistake teeth bleaching and teeth whitening to be the same.
 Clinically, products and procedures are categorized under bleaching if they can make the teeth whiter than their natural color.
 Bleaching will usually involve using products with active ingredients such as hydrogen peroxide and carbamide peroxide.
 Whitening is different because it refers to procedures or products that restore the natural color of teeth.
 This is done by removing stains or any debris that might be on the teeth surface.
 As a person gets older, it is natural for teeth to get stained or get darker.
 Whiter teeth can help you to look and feel younger.

 What are your teeth bleaching options?

 A patient has an option to, first, have an in-office teeth bleaching procedure or, second, purchase over-the-counter teeth bleaching products.
 In-office teeth bleaching procedures mean having it done at your dentist’s office.
 This is always preferred over self-medication because the whole procedure will be supervised and is sure to work because your dentist will use stronger bleaching agents as compared to those contained in OTC products.
 In-office treatments have immediate effects and you can bleach the teeth up to 10 times lighter than its normal shade.
 Over the counter products of home bleaching systems are very popular because they are less expensive and are very accessible.
 However, OTC bleaching products are not customized to your tooth color and condition so you cannot guarantee the result that you want to achieve.
 It is always best to consult your dentist first to know which option is best suited for you.

 What are the benefits of having in-office treatment versus over-the-counter at-home products?